Team: 3 UX / UI Designers

 We then added photos and content to provide a more realistic feel.
 We even added a link in the hero to the National Parks website so Steve could still plan his trip, even if it it couldn’t all be done on the Department of Interior website.
 To confirm if we were heading in the right direction, we each split up 5-second user tests on our mid-fidelity wireframes.
 The good news was users understood the site and liked the images.
 The bad news was users did not like all of the whitespace.

-Key learning: Needed to balance thedigestibility of content with the amount of white space.
+Key learning: We needed to balance the digestibility of content with the amount of white space.

 I researched fonts and found a more welcoming Serif font for the main headings in Lora that still communicated the Department’s dependable, enduring nature.
 For the body copy, I looked to Montserrat to complement Lora but communicate a more caring side that reflected the Department’s commitments.
 I was also inspired by how the Department spans priorities across earth and water and looked to incorporate these colors into the brand palette.
 My partner worked on creating modals, button states, and UI interactions and status measures such as progress bars and tooltips to give the user additional understanding of their movement throughout the site.